By-DevOps-For-DevOps/ecs-scaling-scheduler/README.md

 ## Prerequisite

-1. Create S3 bucket in advance
+Create S3 bucket in advance to store your Cloudformation and Lambda code.
 ## How to setup

 Follow the instruction from the following command: